strongloop/strongloop.com2/_posts/2018-12-19-loopback-2018-review.md

 LoopBack passed the [12,000 star count]((https://github.com/strongloop/loopback)) near the end of November and sits at 12,077 stars as of publication time, while [LoopBack 4](https://github.com/strongloop/loopback-next) is at 1200+!

 ## What's Next?

+We've just provided a very thoroughsummary of all LoopBack developements this year, so we recommend you started with [LoopBack 4](http://v4.loopback.io/getting-started.html) if you haven't already!